UPDATED: 11:15 a.m. ET, Nov. 24, 2021

-Whites who commit heinous crimes with no consequences is a theme.
-See some of the shocking cases below.
+Whites who commit heinous crimes with no consequences are most definitely a consistent theme in America’s legal justice system.
+See some more of the shocking cases below.

 1. Shane M. Piche

-The 26-year-old- bus driver admitted to raping a 14-year-old.
-No jail time, he only has to pay $375 in court fees and a $1,000 special sex offender registration fee.
+The 26-year-old bus driver admitted to raping a 14-year-old student.
+No jail time, he only had to pay $375 in court fees and a $1,000 special sex offender registration fee.

-On June 19, just hours after he was sworn in as an officer, Rosfeld fatally shot 17-year-old Antwon Rose.
+On June 19, 2018, just hours after he was sworn in as an officer in Pittsburgh, Rosfeld fatally shot 17-year-old Antwon Rose.
 During a traffic stop, officers, including Rosfeld, claimed they were investigating a nearby shooting.
 The driver, Rose and one other person were in the car.
 The driver was arrested.
-The other passenger escaped, but was arrested on June 26.
+The other passenger escaped but was arrested on June 26.
 Rose allegedly ran and was shot in the back three times.
 As for the nearby shooting to which officers were responding, investigators confirmed Rose was not involved in the incident.
 Rosfeld was found not guilty on all charges.